West condemns plane's diversion to arrest Belarus journalist - WTMJ

 The bloc summoned Belarus’ ambassador “to condemn the inadmissible step of the Belarusian authorities” and said in a statement the arrest was yet again “another blatant attempt to silence all opposition voices in the country.”

-“These authoritarian figures taking pre-meditated decisions of this kind. … We have to respond very strongly to it,” he said.

-EU Commission President Ursula von der Leyen earlier said it amounted to a “hijacking,” while Lithuanian President Gitanas Nauseda called it a “state-sponsored terror act.”
+EU Commission President Ursula von der Leyen earlier said it amounted to a “hijacking.”

 EU leaders have tried to bring Belarus closer to the bloc — to encourage democratic reforms and reduce the influence of Russia — but they have failed so far.
 On Monday, hours ahead of a previously planned summit, some EU leaders were threatening more sanctions — from scrapping landing rights in the bloc for Belarus’ national airline to exclusions from sporting events.